aaazezeze1/BeSMART/README.md

 5. Add a Database
 Add a database to keep the "history" of the created entries of notes, to-do lists, and calendar events.

+6. Make the Rich Text Formatting style stay on the current session When a file is created, rich text formatting styles can be done by the user.
+When the file with rich text formatting is saved then reopened again the style will disappear.